Mother’s Day Memories – She Was My Best Friend

 by Sheila Finkelstein on May 11, 2013

-Throughout most of these posts my “Writing for Healing” has been around Sam, be beloved late husband, and the various emotions coming up around his no longer being here.
+Throughout most of these posts my “Writing for Healing” has been around Sam, my beloved late husband, and the various emotions coming up around his no longer being here.

 Given that tomorrow is Mother’s Day, I’m reminded of the healing writing I did 37 years ago, much of it on the airplane going back to her home in Florida to be with my father before coming back up to Philadelphia, her final resting place.
 I expanded on what I wrote on the plane and read it at the Memorial Service we had for her.
 Publicly sharing like that was another part of the healing process.